nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 | **Android Google Play referrer** | Google Play supports passing a referrer through the install process that we listen for.
 It's notoriously unreliable and currently unsupported when redirecting from Chrome.
 However, we'll use it when available.
 Enabling this method is covered in the [SDK Integration Guide]({{base.url}}/getting-started/sdk-integration-guide/guide/android/#configure-manifest).
 | **iOS 9 Safari cookie passthrough** | We built a custom technique into our latest iOS SDK that will guarantee 100% accuracy on iOS 9 when you include SafariServices.framework in your app.
 This method is enabled by default when you complete the [SDK Integration Guide]({{base.url}}/getting-started/sdk-integration-guide).

-## Methods without 100% matching accuracy
+## Methods without 100% match accuracy

 ### Browser to app fingerprint match